ResumeTitan/ResumeTitan/docs/Resume.md

 - Keep descriptions **concise** but **impactful**.
 - Double-check for **grammar and spelling**.
 - Tailor each resume to match different job roles.
-- Use the **AI tools** to iterate and polish—don’t settle for your first draft!
+- Use the **AI tools** to iterate and polish—don't settle for your first draft!

 ---